-Servers Australia pride itself on providing a quality and affordable network.
-All of our network services come with DDoS protection, 1Gbit switch ports and a 100% network service level agreement included with the price.
+Servers Australia prides itself on providing a quality and affordable network.
+All of our network services come with DDoS protection, 1Gbps switch ports and a 100% network service level agreement.
 View our network map.
-Our AS number is AS45671 & AS9280 with more information available here: https://bgp.he.net/AS45671
+Our AS numbers are AS45671 & AS9280 with more information available.

 A data pack is a set amount of data that is in the form of a per GB amount.
-This amount is measured and calculated at the clients switch port and is measured for both inbound traffic and outbound traffic.
+This amount is measured and calculated at the customer’s switch port and is measured on both inbound traffic and outbound traffic.

 Our data packs are also reset every month on the first day of the month.

 Unlike our competition, we do not limit the port speed, which allows you to get the maximum throughput and value from the included or purchased data pack.
 As a minimum standard, all products are provisioned on a 1Gbps port.